Puranas: Mahapuranas

 Of the many texts designated 'Puranas' the most important are the Mahāpurāṇas or the major Puranas.
-These are said to be eighteen in number, divided into three groups of six, though they are not always counted in the same way.In the Vishnu Purana Part 3 Section 6(21-24) the list of Mahapuranas is mentioned.
-The Bhagavat Purana mentions the number of verses in each Purana in 12.13(4-9).
+These are said to be eighteen in number, divided into three groups of six, though they are not always counted in the same way.
+The list of Mahapuranas is mentioned in the Vishnu Purana, part 3, chapter 6, verses 21–24.
+The number of verses in each Mahapurana is mentioned in the Bhagavata Purana, part 12, chapter 13, verses 4–9.

-In Shiva Purana – Uma Samhita mentioned following list of Mahapuranas:
+The Puranas, according to Flood, have traditionally been classified according to three qualities (guna) which are inherent in existence, namely the quality of light or purity (sattva), passion (rajas), and darkness or inertia (tamas), with each quality having six puranas focused, but not exclusively, upon a single deity.

-In Devi Bhagavata the Vayu Purana is mentioned instead of the Shiva Purana.
-The Mahapuranas have also been classified based on a specific deity, although the texts are mixed and revere all gods and goddesses:
+The Puranas have also been classified based on a specific deity, although the texts are mixed and revere all gods and goddesses:

-All major Puranas contain sections on Devi (goddesses) and Tantra; the six most significant of these are: Markandeya Purana, Shiva Purana, Linga Purana, Brahma Vaivarta Purana, Agni Purana and Padma Purana.
+Two puranas have "Bhagavata" in their names, the Bhagavata Purana and Devi Bhagavata Purana, which Srivastava says both are called Mahapuranas in Sanskrit literature, where the Vayu Purana, Matsya Purana, and Aditya Upa Purana admit the Devi Bhagavata Purana as a Mahapurana, whereas the Padma Purana, Garuda Purana and Kurma Purana consider it an Upapurana.
+There are discussions on whether the Devi Bhagavata Purana is a Mahapurana.

 Upapurana

-The difference between Upapuranas and Mahapuranas has been explained by Rajendra Hazra as, "a Mahapurana is well known, and that what is less well known becomes an Upapurana".
-Rocher states that the distinction between Mahapurana and Upapurana is ahistorical, there is little corroborating evidence that either were more or less known, and that "the term Mahapurana occurs rarely in Purana literature, and is probably of late origin."
+The difference between Upapuranas and Mahapuranas has been explained by Rajendra Hazra: "a Mahapurana is well known, and that what is less well known becomes an Upapurana".
+Rocher states that the distinction between Mahapurana and Upapurana is ahistorical, since there is little corroborating evidence that either were more or less known, and that "the term Mahapurana occurs rarely in Purana literature, and is probably of late origin."

 The Upapuranas are eighteen in number, with disagreement as to which canonical titles belong in that list of eighteen.